HashLips/hashlips_art_engine/README.md

 ];
 ```

-The `name` of each layer object represents the name of the folder (in `/layers/`) that the images reside in.
+The `name` of each layer object represents the name of the folder (in `/layers/`) where the images reside in.

 Optionally you can now add multiple different `layerConfigurations` to your collection.
 Each configuration can be unique and have different layer orders, use the same layers or introduce new ones.
-This gives the artist flexibility when it comes to fine tuning their collections to their needs.
+This gives the artist flexibility when it comes to fine-tuning their collections to their needs.

 _Example:_ If you were creating a portrait design, you might have a background, then a head, a mouth, eyes, eyewear, and then headwear and you want to create a new race or just simple re-order the layers or even introduce new layers, then you're `layerConfigurations` and `layersOrder` would look something like this: